sveld Svelte Themes

 sveld

 The purpose of this project is to make third party Svelte component libraries compatible with the Svelte Language Server and TypeScript with minimal effort required by the author.
-For example, TypeScript definitions may be used during development via intelligent code completion in Integrated Development Environments (IDE) like VSCode.
+For example, TypeScript definitions may be used during development via intelligent code completion in Integrated Development Environments (IDEs) like VSCode.

-Carbon Components Svelte uses this library to auto-generate component types and API metadata:
+Carbon Components Svelte uses this library to auto-generate component types and API metadata.

 Given a Svelte component, sveld can infer basic prop types to generate TypeScript definitions compatible with the Svelte Language Server: